Polidea/SiriusObfuscator-SymbolExtractorAndRenamer/swiftpm/Documentation/PackageDescriptionV4.md

 relative path of the target is declared, the Package Manager will look for a directory matching the name of the target in these places:

-Regular targets: package root, Sources, Source, src, srcs.
+Regular targets: Sources, Source, src, srcs.
-Test targets: Tests, package root, Sources, Source, src, srcs.
+Test targets: Tests, Sources, Source, src, srcs.

 ## Package Manifest File Format Reference